Jbleezy/BO2-Reimagined/README.md

 * Same probability to obtain as other weapons
 * Can be obtained if player has Ray Gun
 * Limited to 1 player on all maps
+* Decreased last stand ammo from 3 clips to 1 clip

 ### Jet Gun
 * Kills multiple enemies significantly faster